shashankcic/assignment-expeder/README.md

 # assignment-expeder

-An assignment to render a website.
+An assignment to render a website using simple HTML and CSS.

+This can be accessed at https://shashankcic.github.io/assignment-expeder/.